msui012/ms_bootcamp/README.md

-# ms_bootcamp
+# jb_bootcamp

-Repo for practice in bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.